 - Social Media

-Sensorium Works began producing virtual reality experiences while investigating sustainable development practices in India and Brazil as fellows of the MIT Center for Art, Science & Technology (CAST).
+Sensorium Works began producing experiences while investigating sustainable development practices in India and Brazil as fellows of the MIT Center for Art, Science & Technology (CAST).
 After delving deeper into the medium, we began building custom camera systems to shoot branded experiences, as well as a special Midnight Moment performance by Laurie Anderson for Times Square Arts.
 Since then we developed a full virtual reality pipeline that includes everything from conceptualization, shooting, stitching, visual effects, to delivery.
 We also offer post-production and other editing services for marketing and promotional content.
 Sensorium is open to building any partnership that pushes the boundaries of experiential design through virtual reality, especially in the performing arts.

 Otherwise we focus on a number of other projects: